Operations

 |---|---|---|---|---|

-| Built for | GCC + MENA independent hotels | EU / global mid-scale | Global independent | Generic global hospitality |
+| Built for | GCC + MENA hotels | EU / global mid-scale | Global hotels | Generic global hospitality |

 | Arabic-first UI | ✓ Native | ⚠ Translated | ⚠ Translated | ⚠ Translated |